Past Results & Records

 Racecars must get an annual tech inspection and receive an annual tech sticker before going on track for the first time each season.

-If you have any questions about Race Tech – Contact David Deerson (Chief of Race Tech)
+If you have any questions about Race Tech – Contact Robert Casella (Chief of Race Tech)

-RACERS: Consult the CCR for the new 2023 SFI or FIA rated Fire System requirement.
+RACERS: Consult the CCR for the SFI/FIA rated Fire System requirement.
+(Starting with the 2023 season)

 NASA RACING – Licensing